-The Hardware Development sub-system’s main responsibilities are the development of flight measurement systems, the collection, and processing of flight data, the implementation of a telemetry system in cooperation with the Communications sub-system, as well as the UAVs’ electric equipment, such as servomotors, batteries and ESCs (Electronic Speed Controllers).
+The Hardware Development sub-system’s main responsibilities are the development of flight measurement systems, the collection, and processing of flight data, the implementation of telemetry systems, as well as the UAVs’ electric equipment, such as servomotors, batteries and ESCs (Electronic Speed Controllers).

 Flight data collection is an inseparable part of the design optimisation, as it allows us to examine our UAVs’ performance under different conditions.
 Some of the most important flight parameters include position, altitude, velocity, pressure and acceleration.
 The sub-system is responsible for creating sensor boards, which include sensors, a microcontroller and various peripherals.
 The sensors we pick according to the hardware specifications (e.g. required voltage) and mission requirements measure various physical quantities and convert them to electric signals that can be read and processed by a microcontroller.
 The data is stored for later retrieval.
 The sub-system’s members program the microcontroller, often using existing code libraries, or developing their own for more efficient utilization of flight data.

 The first measurement system that has been developed was soldered on prototyping boards.
-The sub-system is currently developing SensorBoard v2.0, which will be printed on a Printed Circuit Board (PCB).
-It will include sensor chips, as well as an ATMega microcontroller.
-The next version to be designed (SensorBoard v3.0) will be similar, but will have an ARM microcontroller and will be programmed using STM32 libraries.
+The sub-system is currently developing SensorBoard v3.0, which is a Printed Circuit Board (PCB) based on an STM32 microcontroller.
+The next version to be designed (SensorBoard v4.0) will be similar, but will feature a more complex PCB and will include many more advanced sensors.

 Servomotors, batteries, ESCs